polotto/Digital-Device-Design-for-Power-Factor-Calculation/README.md

 ## Introduction / Introdução

 This is my graduation thesis complete.
-My work was create disign a digial power factor meter using Tiva C microcontroller from Texas Instruments and ACS712 hall effect sensor.
+My work was design and build a digial power factor meter, I used for that Tiva C microcontroller from Texas Instruments and ACS712 hall effect sensor.
 All the information about the measurement is displayed in a graphic serial monitor running on the computer.
 All the Tiva C code was written in C language and the serial monitor was writter in Qt C++.
 The simulation code was written in Matlab and C ANSI.
 To my thesis text, I used Latex code.
 All the thesis text was written in portuguse, if someone want to translate, please, fell free to do it.